pivotal/docs-tap/install-general.md

       ```

-  17. Verify the Tanzu Application Platform plugins are present:
+  17. Verify that the Tanzu Application Platform plugins are present:

       ```
       tanzu plugin list